sfttw/subzero/README.md

 The final (and default) wordlist (**subdomains.txt**) is based on the top 10000 subdomains by popularity and the top 10000 UK subdomains, but has had a number of manual additions made based on domains identified during testing.

->This list is sorted alphabetically and currently contains approximately **10443** entries.
+This list is sorted alphabetically and currently contains approximately **10443** entries.

 # Requirements:

 pip install dns

+# certscan.py
+certscan is a fork of subd.
+It's a subdomain discovery tool that utilizes Certificate Search, Threat Crowd, and VirusTotal to fetch subdomains for a target within a few seconds.
+It's meant to be used to get quick results and not a complete replacement for subdomain enumerating.

+## Requirements
+- VirusTotal API Key (`vt_api_key = 'INSERT API KEY HERE'`).
+- BeautifulSoup4 `pip3 install beautifulsoup4`
+- aiohttp `pip3 install aiohttp`

+## Usage
+	python3 certscan.py domain.com

 # Acknowledgements